nov05/udacity-nd009t-capstone-starter/README.md

 # Standout Suggestions

 Standout suggestions are some recommendations to help you take your project further and turn it into a nice portfolio piece.
 If you have been having a good time working on this project and want some additional practice, then we recommend that you try them.
-However, do not that these suggestions are all optional and you can skip any (or all) of them and submit the project in the next page.
+However, these suggestions are all optional and you can skip any (or all) of them and submit the project in the next page.

 Here are some of suggestions to improve your project: